 - Honda issued recalls on defective airbags for 10 million of its vehicles in 2016 after reports going back several years that the Takata-made parts were prone to explosion.
 Defective Takata airbag inflaters were installed on tens of millions of vehicles from more than a dozen different manufacturers, including Ford, Toyota, Nissan, Mazda, Lexus, Mitsubishi, Subaru and Acura.

 Vehicle manufacturers have a responsibility to promptly warn consumers about dangers like these.
-However, some companies have proven willing to put profits over the safety of people.Other Vehicle Defects
+However, some companies have proven willing to put profits over the safety of people, as the auto defect attorneys at our Fort Lauderdale firm have observed.Other Vehicle Defects

 Other examples of defective vehicles may include: